mongrate/mongrate/CONTRIBUTING.md

 To run the test suite, just run `phpunit` or `bin/phpunit`.

 The tests use a database called `mongrate_test` in your local MongoDB server.

+## How to create `mongrate.phar`

+Run `bin/create-phar.php` and a new Phar file will be created.

+The Phar cannot be compressed; otherwise the file cannot be run directly in bash.